TiBeN/m3uragen/README.md

 ### A more complex example: gamebasecpc romset

-This Amstrad CPC romset is more challenging as it mixes many images formats (cdt and dsk), presents a more complex media flag scheme and is organized into
+This Amstrad CPC romset is more challenging as it mixes many images formats (cdt and dsk), presents a more complex media flag naming scheme and is organized into subdirs:
-subdirs:

     ├── A